How To Improve Your Credit Score | First Commonwealth Bank

 - Too many new accounts will lower the average account age, and can appear risky.

-- The most important thing that can be done to improve a Credit Score is to consistently pay bills on time.
+- The most important thing that can be done to improve your Credit Score is to consistently pay bills on time.

 - Paying off a collection account will NOT remove it from the Credit Report.
 It can be reported up to 7 years.

-- If the consumer cannot make at least minimum payments on time each month on time, the creditors should be contacted to work out a revised payment schedule.
+- If the consumer cannot make at least minimum payments on time each month, the creditors should be contacted to work out a revised payment schedule.

 - Shop for rates for a given loan within a focused period of time.